-I enjoy living and working in China – I spent over 20 years working and teaching in a top 10 UK university before I grabbed voluntary redundancy – it’s a cliché but redundancy was the best thing that ever happened to me.
-I have been having a fantastic time in China,
+I enjoy living and teaching English in China – I spent over 20 years working and teaching in a top 10 UK university before I grabbed voluntary redundancy – it’s a cliché but redundancy was the best thing that ever happened to me.
+I have been having a fantastic time in working in TEFL in China,

 You can read all about it in my book The Adventures of Doctor X in China.”

-Jack has just started his first teaching job at a language centre for children in Shanghai .
+Jack has just started his first teaching English in Shanghai at a language centre for children.

-Marie-Carmen and Robb teach in public middle school in a small city in Sichuan
+Marie-Carmen and Robb teach English in public middle school in a small city in Sichuan

 “We’ve been teaching English (and French) for the past 3 years in Sichuan, China.
 It’s been quite the ride and we’ve tried our hand at kindergarten, primary school, middle school and high school during that time.
 We’ve certainly found teaching the older age groups to be easier, the youngsters just require too much energy.

-With around 20 classes a week (30 to 40 minutes per class), the workload is pretty good, especially as it’s common to teach the whole grade, meaning you see each class just once a week and therefore need only prepare one lesson per week and teach it 20 times over.
+With around 20 classes a week (30 to 40 minutes per class), the workload as an English teacher in Sichuan is pretty good, especially as it’s common to teach the whole grade, meaning you see each class just once a week and therefore need only prepare one lesson per week and teach it 20 times over.
 You might get more hours teaching in Kindergarten but the pay is also a lot higher.
 In public schools the class sizes are pretty large compared to Europe, expect between 50 – 60 students to a class which can make teaching a bit of a challenge.

 So that’s what we did: we studied our options and decided that Sichuan was where we wanted to be: the good weather, the mountains nearby, the fiery food and the laid-back culture, was the perfect match.
 We also didn’t want to live in Chengdu, the province’s capital so we moved to a small nearby city (small by Chinese standards of course).
 If you’re wondering if you should teach in China I’d say yes: do it!
 You might love it or hate it, you’ll have good and bad China days but you will never know until you try!”

-Marie-Carmen and Robb’s blog – The Orient Express – has awesome posts and photos of their explorations of China, as well as advice for teachers, such as this Guide to Teaching English in a kindergarten in China.
+Marie-Carmen and Robb’s blog – The Orient Express – has awesome posts and photos of their explorations of China, as well as advice for TEFL teachers in China, such as this Guide to Teaching English in a kindergarten in China.